-Distance learning webpages were created as information hubs for teaching and learning.
+The District was successful in creating distance learning webpages as information hubs for teaching and learning.
 The sites included standardized information such as contact info, details on office hours, instructional plans and routines for the week, syllabus info, feedback, and grading criteria.